 In order to place a dental bridge, our dentist would have to remove healthy enamel from teeth on both sides of the gap.
 Once enamel is removed, it can never be replaced.
 If you’re a candidate for a dental implant, our dentist prefers implants over bridges because they let you keep as much natural tooth enamel as possible.

 A tooth implant is sturdier than a bridge because it’s anchored to your jaw.
 This added stability helps you smile, talk, and eat with confidence.
 Dental implants are also long-lasting, which means you’ll be able to enjoy a beautiful healthy smile for years to come.

-After tooth extraction, our dentist will recommend an implant to help you maintain good oral health.
-Otherwise, your lower jaw will start to deteriorate and eventually alter the shape of your face.
+After a tooth extraction, our dentist will recommend an.
+Otherwise, as mentioned, your lower jaw will start to deteriorate and eventually alter the shape of your face.
 The best time to get a tooth implant is immediately after extraction.

 Your teeth are held in place by roots and adjacent teeth.
 This means that when you lose a tooth, nearby teeth are likely to tilt toward the open space, loosen, and eventually fall out.
-Fortunately, dental implants support nearby teeth so you can continue smiling with confidence.
+Fortunately, dental implants support nearby teeth so you can continue to smile with confidence.

 - Further tooth loss

 - Ill-fitting dentures

 Don’t delay the dental implant process if you’re missing teeth.
 Save yourself from further dental complications and oral health problems down the road.